 Testing GOV.UK Pay

-- you test with your sandbox account, not your live account
+only use your test account, not your live account

 test the whole user journey from your service to the payment service provider

 Services using test accounts can optionally use HTTP (rather than HTTPS) for return URLs.
-You can read more about this in the “Security” section.
+You can read more in the Security section.

-We recommend that you build tests to include both the GOV.UK Pay API and its front end user journey.
-We are constantly iterating our interface, so you should not rely on any specific page layout, but you can build tests that address form elements (such as buttons) using their IDs.
+Ideally you should build tests to include both the GOV.UK Pay API and its frontend user journey.
+The GOV.UK Pay interface is continuously iterated, so you should not rely on any specific page layout.
+You can still build tests that address form elements such as buttons, using their IDs.
 Alternatively, you can build stubs that will emulate GOV.UK Pay functionality.